-The Bank is subject to and has complied with the regulatory requirements imposed by the PRA under the Capital Requirements Directive IV ("CRD IV") framework.
+The Bank is subject to and has complied with the regulatory requirements imposed by HM Treasury and the PRA under the UK Financial Services Regulatory Framework.

 No changes were made in the objectives, policies or processes for managing capital in the year.